rdar-lab/jfrog-cli-yocto-plugin/README.md

  * Easy integration with one command to invoke the full process
  * Ability to deploy the artifacts to Artifactory and scan with Xray

+## Using with docker

+Using it with docker make it easier.
+The docker image is based on gmacario/build-yocto which provides all the build-in tools for yocto build.

+### instructions:
+    1. build the project
+        CMD:  docker build -t jfrog-yocto-builder .
+    2. git clone your yocto project src files to your local machine.
+        Example: git clone git://git.yoctoproject.org/poky
+    3. Make sure you have a proper artifactory configururation on your running machine.
+        Use 'jfrog rt config' to configure your server IP and authentication
+    4. RUN: docker run --rm -it jfrog-yocto-builder \
+                   -v [YOCTO_WORKSPACE_LOCAL_FOLDER]:/home/build/workspace \
+                   -v [USER_HOMEDIR]/.jfrog:/home/build/.frog \
+                    core-image-minimal

 ## Installation with JFrog CLI Yocto Plugin
 Installing the latest version: